hectorbarquero/hectorbarquero/README.md

 ## 🤖 About Me:
 + Currently working on docs for hardware, embedded systems, SDKs, APIs, and machine vision.<br>
-+ I’m looking to network with other documentation specialists, doc engineers, managers, and especially documentation teams.<br>
++ I’m looking to network with other documentation specialists, doc engineers, managers, and documentation teams.<br>
-+ I’m currently learning electrical engineering to further my x86 and kernel software development, which I do in my off-hours.<br>
++ I’m currently learning electrical engineering to further my x86 and kernel software development.<br>

++ My latest project: a remote control hexapod garden robot (Arduino UNO R3) with a Sony Starvis, diagonal 7.857 mm (Type 1/2.3) 12.3 Mega-pixel CMOS active pixel image sensor.
+The rugged robot charges itself with solar panels and crawls the garden to monitor growth.<br>

 <br><i>Ask me about documentation:</i><br>
 ---